-Ostrand Angus, operated by Kory and Danielle Ostrand, is proud to be part of the 2018 Nebraska Angus tour.
-Ostrand Angus Ranch is located south of Ansley in the rolling hills of Custer County.
+Ostrand Angus Ranch, owned and operated by Kory & Danielle, is located south of Ansley in the rolling hills of Custer County.
 The ranch has been in the Ostrand family since 1884, when Kory’s Great-Great-Grandparents, August and Caroline Ostrand, came from Sweden and registered their homestead near Mason City.

-Kory and Danielle have 4 children.
-Their son, Brexton, is 6 years old.
-Twin girls, Avery & Olivia, are 4 years old.
-The newest ranch hand, Merrik, was born the beginning of April.
+Kory and Danielle have four children.
+Their son, Brexton, is 8 years old.
+Twin girls, Avery & Olivia, are 6 years old.
+The newest ranch hand, Merrik, is 2 years old.
 The children all have a beginning to their own registered Angus herd as each one was given a heifer when they were born.
 Ostrand Angus believes that ranching and farming is a family heritage.
 Not only does Kory work on the ranch, but Danielle and the children actively help where they can.
 Kory is a partner on the ranch with his father, Neil Ostrand, who runs a commercial Angus herd.
-Kory’s Aunt Kathy Ostrand, Cousin Chris Hogg, brother-in-law Seth Behrens, and Grandfather Keith Hogg also play important roles on the ranch and Ostrand Angus.
+Kory’s Aunt Kathy Ostrand, Cousin Chris Hogg, brother-in-law Seth Behrens, and grandfather, Keith Hogg, also play important roles on the ranch and Ostrand Angus.

 Kory and Danielle have set several goals for the operation, including continuing to raise their family and cattle on the family history of land/agriculture on the ranch, with their children continuing the legacy as the 6th generation of the Ostrand family.
 They plan to continue to breed and market top cattle in the Angus industry, as well as increase the ET work done in the cattle herd.
 They also look forward to beginning 4-H with their children, where it all began for Kory.